xzhangem/multiscale-RiemanSSM/README.md

 For the part **C** of interpolation and and explolation with the latent codes, please refer to *basis_interpolate(expolate).py* file.
 For the experiments of using fumer latent codes and SVM to classsify OAI, please refer to *oai_svm.py*.

-For performance testing, *evaluate_distance.py* file measures the Chamfer distance, earth moving distance and surface-to-surface distance. *use_scale* parameter can be set True (False as default) to get the Chamfer distance as Mesh2SSM.
+***Special Notice***: For performance testing, *evaluate_distance.py* file measures the Chamfer distance, earth moving distance and surface-to-surface distance. *use_scale* parameter can be set True (False as default) to get the Chamfer distance as Mesh2SSM.